Teichlab/bracer/README.md

 BraCeR relies on several additional tools and Python modules that you should install.
 BraCeR also requires R and some R packages for lineage reconstruction (optional).

-Note that BraCeR requires Python 3.4.0, as one of the required tools have this as a requirement.
+Note that BraCeR requires Python 3.4.0 or higher, as one of the required tools have this as a requirement.

 ### Pre-requisites

 #### Software
 1. [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) - required for alignment of reads to synthetic BCR genomes.
 2. [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) - required for assembly of reads into BCR contigs.
-BraCeR now works with both version 1 and version 2 of Trinity.
+BraCeR works with both version 1 and version 2 of Trinity.
 It should automatically detect the version that is installed or you can [specify it in the config file](https://github.com/Teichlab/bracer#trinity-options).
     - Please note that Trinity requires a working installation of [Bowtie v1](http://bowtie-bio.sourceforge.net).
 3. [IgBLAST](http://www.ncbi.nlm.nih.gov/igblast/faq.html#standalone) - required for analysis of assembled contigs. (ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/).
 4. [BLAST](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ ) - required for determination of isotype. (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).